Terra Cotta

 Libri Hekseve - book of hexes

-The Sworn Book of Hornorius (had to take an oath of secrecy to read it, or die)
+The Sworn Book of Hornorius (one had to take an oath of secrecy to read it, or die)

-The Grok Magika Papyri (oldest) (hwo to create a voodoo doll)
+The Grok Magika Papyri (The oldest known text) (describes how to create a Vodon doll)

 The Upper Key of Sally Mannder (Spells and casting)

-The Witch's Bumper Holiday Almanak (Things to do abroad)
+The Witch's Bumper Holiday Almanak (Things to do abroad, with notes on sailing and sailors)

-Herb's 7th Book of Mosses (Biblical, parting the red sea)
+Herb's 7th Book of Mosses (Biblical text, parting the red sea, The Seven Deadly Miracles)

-Simon Nekrubonikon (time and space) - Simon Saize
+Simon Nekrubonikon (time and space) – by Simon Saize

 GildaBruk (Healing spells)